easoplee/pelvic_project/README.md

 ## Results

 2D binary and multi-class segmentation acheiving dice score of 0.8-0.9.
+Check out the figs/boxplots directory for boxplot result for each model and bone segmentation.
 More documentation will be added under this section in the future.